bitsmuggler/browser-document-parsing-showcase/README.md

 👉🏻 Take a look at the [Live-Demo](https://browser-document-parsing-showcase.vercel.app/).

+👉🏻 Take a look at the comprehensive blog post: [Parsing PDFs with AI - How I Built a Zero-Trust, Client-Only PDF Parser in the Browser](https://www.workingsoftware.dev/parsing-pdf-with-ai-zero-trust-client-only/)

 ⚡ It runs **entirely in the browser** using WebGPU.
 No server or cloud connection is required for inference.

 ---